dev6699/rntv/README.md

 1. For android
    ```
-   yarn start
+   npm run start
    ```
 2. For web,
    ```
-   yarn web
+   npm run web
    ```
-   Open your web browser and go to http://localhost:19006 to access the application.
+   Open your web browser and go to http://localhost:8081 to access the application.

 ### Add your video sources